-Dahna Goldstein is a senior fellow with the Digital Impact and Governance Initiative (DIGI) and the Blockchain Trust Accelerator (BTA) at New America.
+Dahna Goldstein is a senior fellow with the Digital Impact and Governance Initiative (DIGI) at New America.
 She is a social entrepreneur and advisor to social impact organizations.

 Goldstein was the founder and CEO of PhilanTech, which created PhilanTrack, an online grants management software solution designed to reduce the transaction costs of grants administration to redirect grant dollars to program and service delivery to achieve greater social impact.
 When PhilanTech was acquired by Altum in 2014, Goldstein served as director of philanthropy solutions at Altum.